Hidden Conflicts in Neural Networks and Their Implications for Explainability: CAFE Properties and Proofs

 \paragraph{Missingness, Linearity and Completeness} We have already explained these properties and shown that CAFE satisfies them in the above sections.
 Most of the other gradient-based approaches also satisfy these desiderata.
 A notable exception is Gradient $\cdot$ Input, which does not satisfy completeness.
 This is because it only considers the local gradient at a single point, which may be arbitrarily large or small regardless of the model output.

+\paragraph{Implementation Invariance} Implementation invariance was originally introduced as a desirable property for Integrated Gradients \cite{sundararajan-integrated-gradients} and also holds for Gradient $\cdot$ Input explanations.
+The property stipulates that the attribution scores for two functions should be identical if these functions return the same value for all inputs.
+While such property may seem intuitive, it is at odds with the design goals of CAFE, which aims to identify conflicting features even if they ultimately don't change the output of the model.
+Thus, CAFE doesn't satisfy implementation invariance, similarly to several other attribution methods.

-\paragraph{Exact Computability Without Sampling} CAFE, along with the majority of the other considered methods, is computable with a single pass through the considered model (respectively two passes, if we additionally consider the computation of the activations for the reference input for methods that use such an input), and thus does not require any sampling.
-The only considered method that doesn't satisfy this are the Integrated Gradients, which require sampling to approximate the mean gradient of the considered model along the path from the reference input to the current input.
+\paragraph{Exact Computability Without Sampling} CAFE, along with the majority of the other considered methods, is computable with a single forward-backward pass through the considered model (respectively two passes, if we additionally consider the computation of the activations for the reference input for methods that use such an input, although these activations can also be computed simultaneously during the forward pass), and thus does not require any sampling.
+The only considered method that does not satisfy this are the Integrated Gradients, which require sampling to approximate the mean gradient of the considered model along the path from the reference input to the current input.

 \paragraph{Handling of $\simpleactfun(0) \neq 0$ Nonlinearities} CAFE, as well as most of the other considered feature attribution approaches, is largely agnostic to the choice of the activation function (although some methods may still behave non-intuitively for non-monotonic or piecewise-linear functions, as we demonstrated on several examples above).
 The LRP method is an exception, as it was specifically designed for networks using ReLU or tanh activations.
 Thus, as was earlier noted by \cite{ancona-towards-attribution}, it may return erratic scores for models using activation functions that return non-zero values for $x = 0$, such as sigmoid or softplus.